 Prof Chegou's research work mainly focuses on the discovery of biomarkers for the diagnosis of tuberculosis and monitoring of the response to treatment.
-He is particularly interested in the development of simple, field-friendly point-of-care diagnostics for the management of TB in resource-constrained settings.
-The group conducts research in both adults and children, and in both pulmonary and extrapulmonary TB, with some animal (mouse)-based projects ongoing.
+He is particularly interested in the development of point-of-care diagnostics and conducts research in both adults and children and in both pulmonary and extrapulmonary TB.
+Other work that is ongoing in the Chegoulab makes use of animal models to understand the effects of altered composition of the gut microbiota on TB disease development and how polysaccharides that are produced by selected commensal bacteria influence both the susceptibility to TB and the response to TB treatment.

-Prof Chegou is a South African National Research Foundation (NRF) rated scientist and an EDCTP Senior Fellow.
-He holds an EDCTP-Senior Fellowship (grant no: TMA2018SF-2470) for the project entitled "Evaluation of new biomarker-based approaches for improving the diagnosis of childhood tuberculous meningitis (TBMBIOMARKERS)".
+Prof Chegou is a South African National Research Foundation (NRF) B-rated scientist, a winner of the UK Royal Society's Africa Prize (2022), an SAMRC Silver Medalist, and an EDCTP Senior Fellow.
+He holds an EDCTP-Senior Fellowship (grant no: TMA2018SF-2470) for a research project entitled "Evaluation of new biomarker-based approaches for improving the diagnosis of childhood tuberculous meningitis (TBMBIOMARKERS)" alongside other research grants.
+To view Prof Chegou's NCBI publications list click here.

 Head of B-cell Lab (#LoxtonLab)